mongoemon/flutterexample/README.md

     *   Click the "Run" button (play icon) or go to `Product > Run`.

     You might see warnings about code signing, but the app should build and run on the selected simulator or device for development purposes.

+## GitHub Actions CI/CD and Releases

+This project uses GitHub Actions for Continuous Integration/Continuous Deployment (CI/CD).
+The workflow is configured to automatically build Android APKs and iOS `.app` bundles (unsigned) and create a GitHub Release when a specific tag is pushed.

+### Triggering a Release

+To trigger a new release, you need to create and push a Git tag following the `v*.*.*` convention (e.g., `v1.0.0`, `v1.0.1-beta`).

+1.  **Create a new Git tag:**

+    ```bash
+    git tag vX.Y.Z
+    ```
+    Replace `vX.Y.Z` with your desired version number (e.g., `v1.0.0`).

+2.  **Push the tag to GitHub:**

+    ```bash
+    git push origin vX.Y.Z
+    ```

+Once the tag is pushed, the GitHub Actions workflow will automatically start, build the applications, and create a new release on your GitHub repository with the built artifacts attached.

 ### App Overview and Usage